Seed Guardian 2025

 We are trying to ensure that the seeds that we all grow are viable and genetically diverse and so we are mostly looking for 2 or 3 growers to become seed guardians for each variety of seeds to give a greater number of parent plants.
 This should take the pressure off everyone as should things go wrong (and as gardeners we know that happens) then saving from a smaller population will be added to by another grower, thus ensuring the genetic diversity of the variety.

 When we have allocated and sent out the seeds that you have asked to become a seed guardian for, all you need to do is grow them on as you would your regular plants.
-If you feel you would like any further support, then feel free to email me at incredibleseedlibrary@gmail.com and I will endeavour to answer your questions.
+If you feel you would like any further support, then feel free to email us at incredibleseedlibrary@gmail.com and we will endeavour to answer your questions.

 These fine pencil dwarf French beans were sourced from the Heritage Seed Library.
 They produce vigorous plants with pretty lilac coloured flowers, which are followed by tasty beans.